AvashnaGovender/Tacotron/README.md

 # Pretrained Models

-Currently there are two pretrained models available in the /pretrained/ folder':
+Currently there are 2 pretrained models available in the /pretrained/ folder':

-Both are trained on LJSpeech
+Both are trained on Blizzard 2013:

+* Tacotron trained using 1 book (JE) to 200k steps
+* Tacotron trained using 4 books (that have wavs that have been carefully selected to control variability in speech rate) to 200k steps

-* WaveRNN (Mixture of Logistics output) trained to 800k steps
+* WaveRNN (Mixture of Logistics output) using LJSpeech trained to 800k steps (taken from original Fatchord/WaveRNN repo)
-* Tacotron trained to 180k steps

 ____